NASA-PDS/naif-pds4-bundler/docs/paper.md

 gather [training material](https://pds.nasa.gov/datastandards/training/) and to provide a number of tools to assist archive producers.
-NPB is part of this effort and benefits from NAIF's terse usage of the PDS4 standards and enables archive producers to generate a PDS archive from end-to-end with minimal effort.
+NPB is part of this effort and benefits from NAIF's terse usage of the PDS4 standards and enables archive producers to generate a PDS4 SPICE archive from end-to-end with a minimal effort.

 Different nodes of the PDS offer a number of tools adequate for the data archived in their holdings.
 PDS-EN provides the [Metadata Injector for PDS Labels](https://nasa-pds.github.io/mi-label/) [@milabel];